 Rissho Kosei-kai Members Celebrate Shakyamuni's Birthday

-On April 8, Rissho Kosei-kai celebrated the anniversary of the birth of Shakyamuni Buddha at the Great Sacred Hall in the headquarters complex in Tokyo and at all Dharma Centers throughout Japan.
+Rissho Kosei-kai celebrated the anniversary of the birth of Shakyamuni Buddha on April 8 at the Great Sacred Hall in the headquarters complex in Tokyo and at all Dharma centers across Japan.

-At the gathering of some 3,700 members in the Great Sacred Hall, sixteen young women members in colorful saris carried offerings to the altar before the image of the Eternal Buddha Shakyamuni, and President-designate Kosho Niwano led the sutra chanting.
-She then read out a pledge of dedication to the Buddha composed by President Nichiko Niwano and poured sweet hydrangea tea over an image of the infant Buddha set in a small pagoda decorated with flowers on the hall's platform.
+The ceremony at the Great Sacred Hall, attended by some 4,200 members, opened with 16 young women in saris, representing all young women members, carrying offerings to the altar before the image of the Eternal Buddha Shakyamuni.
+After that, Rev. Yasutaka Watanabe, chair of the Board of Trustees, led the sutra recitation and read out a pledge of devotion to the Buddha composed by President Nichiko Niwano.
+He poured sweet hydrangea tea over an image of the infant Buddha, set in a small pagoda decorated with flowers on the hall's platform.

-After President Niwano's Dharma talk, 116 young members in traditional costumes walked in procession from the Great Sacred Hall to the Precious Stupa of the One Vehicle, dedicated to Rissho Kosei-kai's founder, Rev. Nikkyo Niwano, and poured sweet hydrangea tea over an image of the infant Buddha set in a small pagoda before the stupa.
+After the ceremony, 101 children in traditional Japanese costume walked in procession from the Great Sacred Hall to the Precious Stupa of the One Vehicle, built in memory of Rissho Kosei-kai's founder, Rev. Nikkyo Niwano, and poured sweet tea over an image of the infant Buddha set in a small pagoda before the stupa.

-On the same day, Rissho Kosei-kai members of Dharma Centers across Japan placed images of the infant Buddha in small pagodas in shopping centers and parks, inviting passers-by to pour sweet hydrangea tea over the images in veneration.
+On the same day Dharma centers across Japan commemorated the Buddha's birthday in various ways besides celebrations in their halls of worship, such as setting up small pagodas with an image of the infant Buddha in shopping centers and parks and inviting passersby to pour sweet hydrangea tea over the image in veneration.

 [back to News Archive]